Concept Cars Home

 In Formula One, every possible means of an advantage is exploited.
 The larger factory efforts, with bigger budgets, will use the extra financial resources available to them to explore more-expensive technology.
 The smaller teams are usually forced to find more 'creative' means to be competitive.

-In the late 1970s, the turbocharged cars were just beginning to make their appearance in Formula One.
-Initially, there was little reason to fear as the engines proved fragile under the strain of the force induction.
-However, when combined with the ground-effects chassis the turbocharged engines made for a rocket-ship of a car.
+In the late 1970s, turbocharged cars were just beginning to make their appearance in Formula One.
+Initially, there was little reason to fear as the engines proved fragile under the strain of the forced induction.
+However, when combined with the ground-effects chassis the turbocharged engines made for a rocket ship of a car.

-The turbocharged cars obviously had a horsepower advantage, but were slightly more heavy.
-The option left smaller teams like Tyrrell were to create and use cars that barely met the minimum weight requirements.
+The turbocharged cars obviously had a horsepower advantage but were slightly heavier.
+The option left by smaller teams like Tyrrell was to create and use cars that barely met the minimum weight requirements.
 Being lighter and more nimble there would be a chance at some good results.

 Making a car light enough wasn't too much of a problem.
 Creating one that was light and nimble, and yet, had stable handling, was not as easy.
 Ken Tyrrell would turn to Maurice Philippe to design the car.
 The answer Philippe came up with would become known as the 012.